Citymark: Analysis of residential property markets in South Africa’s eight metros

 - The Citymark: Mortgage Lending in South Africa 2017 dashboard presents the number and value of new, resale and total transactions with a bond at the subplace level for the eight metropolitan municipalities: Cape Town, Johannesburg, Ekurhuleni, Tshwane, Nelson Mandela Bay, Buffalo City, Mangaung and eThekwini—for the period 2007 to 2017.
 In addition, we provide the total number and value of bonds outstanding.

-In 2019, we have also developed separate reports on the residential property markets for each of the eight metros, with analysis of government-sponsored properties, freehold and sectional title homes, new and resale transactions, lending, and first-time homebuyers.
-The eThekwini, Johannesburg, Tshwane, Ekurhuleni, Buffalo City, Nelson Mandela Bay, Cape Town and Mangaung reports are currently available.
+In 2019, we are also developing separate reports on the residential property markets for each of the eight metros, with analysis of government-sponsored properties, freehold and sectional title homes, new and resale transactions, lending, first-time homebuyers.
+The eThekwini, Johannesburg, Tshwane, Ekurhuleni, Nelson Mandela Bay, Buffalo City, Cape Town and Mangaung reports are currently available.

 CAHF’s work in South Africa is supported by: